jmamma/MegaCommand_Design/README.md

 ## PCB Fabrication:
 [PCBWay.com fabrication options](https://github.com/jmamma/MegaCommand_Design/blob/master/pcb_fabrication_preferences.jpg)

+Gerber files (pcb layout diagrams used for fabrication) are included in the ./gerber/ directory above.

+Download gerbers and submit to PCB manufacturer.

+Circuit Schematic and Board Layout is present in Eagle files.

 ## About:

 The MegaCommand shield was designed to be backwards compatible with the original MiniCommand hardware.